kaiw3/Multivariate_Data_Tutorial_Core/docs/index.md

 <br/>

-Now lets make the data easier to work with.
+Now let's make the data easier to work with.
 Separate the species and environmental data and separate the environmental variables that we are interested in into ordinal groups.

 ```
 # Separate environmental data and species data